amidos2006/Mario-AI-Framework/README.md

 This is an updated version for the Mario-AI framework.
 This new code will support better interface for planning track, level generation track, and possibly the learning track in the future.
 The framework comes with multiple different planning agents, level generators and thousands of levels that varies between generated levels and original mario level.
 Also, the framework is compatible with [Video Game Level Corpus (VGLC)](https://github.com/TheVGLC/TheVGLC) processed notations.

+### Features
+- Better Interface for the framework
+- Faster framework
+- Using the original mario art
+- Eleven different playing agents
+- Agents now have a forward model, no more hacks for that
+- Observation grids can be centered around mario or can reflect the current screen.
+- Helper classes to check the observation grid instead of comparing integers
+- Five different level generators
+- Level generator have a forward model to test the levels
+- Thousands of generated levels from winners of the level generation track
+- Fifteen levels from the original mario bros
+- Support event history for major game events
+- A human readable level files

 ### How to use
 ------
 #### Planning Track